MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/what-are-calling-plans-in-office-365/set-your-pin-for-transferring-phone-numbers-to-a-new-service-provider.md

 title: "Set your PIN for transferring phone numbers to a new service provider" ms.author: tonysmit
 author: tonysmit
+manager: serdars
-ms.date: 11/21/2017
+ms.date: 12/15/2017
-ms.audience: ITPro
 ms.topic: article
+ms.assetid: f1defa5b-e49c-4d8c-a5f8-3f736201af5e
+ms.tgt.pltfrm: cloud
 ms.service: skype-for-business-online
+ms.collection: Adm_Skype4B_Online
+ms.audience: Admin
+ms.appliesto: Skype for Business, Microsoft Teams
 localization_priority: Normal
+ROBOTS: None
+f1keywords: None
+ms.custom:
+- Calling Plans
-ms.custom: Strat_SB_PSTN
+- Strat_SB_PSTN
-ms.assetid: f1defa5b-e49c-4d8c-a5f8-3f736201af5e
 description: "To transfer or port out phone numbers from Skype for Business Online to another telephone service provider or carrier, you will need to manually set a PIN.
 After you set the PIN, you need to include it when you request to port a phone number out."
 ---